 “Day of the Dead” (and other offensive Mexican stereotype costumes) from Costume Craze:

-Thanks to Dolores R. for the tip!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Dolores R. for the tip!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.